-This one may come as a surprise but Ninja Warrior gyms are a big up and coming activity.
+This one may come as a surprise but Ninja Warrior gyms are a big up-and-coming activity.
 You don't have to be super fit and athletic to enjoy the swinging, jumping, and climbing obstacles.

 Ninja Gyms are not super popular yet so they may be hard to find but if there is one near your travels, this is a great gift for kids.

-Though going to see a movie is something you could do anytime in your hometown, if you're traveling for a long period of time or there's a movie your kids really want to see, movie tickets are still a perfectly great gift.
+Though going to see a movie is something you could do anytime in your hometown, if you're traveling for a long period or there's a movie your kids want to see, movie tickets are still a perfectly great gift.
 There have been multiple times when we've gone and seen movies amidst our long summer trips (usually to see the latest Marvel movie).

 - 26 Gift Ideas For Hikers

 - 2020 Gift Ideas For Mindfulness + Health Lovers